joshio1/joshio1.github.io/_posts/2023-12-29-how-to-enable-https-on-rails-application-deployed-using-kamal.md

 root# docker network create -d bridge private
 ```

-- We can also automate this by using Kamal hooks but this is just a one-time task and not needed for every deploy (of course)
+- You can automate this with Kamal hooks, but since it's a one-time setup, manual execution is fine

-## Step 3: Change force_ssl to true in `production.rb`{: .filepath}
+## Step 3: Enable force_ssl in production.rb

-- If you followed my <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">previous articles</a>, I had configured `config.force_ssl` to be `false` so that we can access our server using HTTP as well.
+- In the <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">previous articles</a>, we set `config.force_ssl` to `false` to allow HTTP access
-- We need to revert this change and instead `force_ssl` should be set to `true`
+- Now, change it to `true` to enforce HTTPS:

 ```ruby
 # config/production.rb